annehutter/grid-model/README.md

 - numSnapshots: number of outputs (output is automatically created for all redshifts where input files change)
 - redshiftFile: redshifts of outputs, and 1 for new input files & 0 for no new input file
 - inputIgmDensityFile: name of density file containing 3D density grid(if multiple, then of the basename and extensions _00i)
+- inputIgmClumpFile: name of clumping factor file, which is used to calculate the HI fraction at the listed outputs

 - gridsize: size of the grid (should be a power of 2)
 - boxsize: comoving boxsize in Mpc/h